byu-cs324/byu-cs324/REMOTE_ACCESS.md

       Note that using the BYU CS VPN requires that you use your BYU credentials; that is, your BYU NetID and password.

- 2. Access the CS Lab Machines.
+ 2. Log on to a CS Lab Machine Using SSH.

+    At this point, you can access either an _arbitrary_ or a _specific_ CS lab machine remotely over SSH.

-    At this point, you can access an arbitrary CS lab machine remotely over SSH by running the following from a terminal on your machine:
+    - *Arbitrary lab machine.*  You can log on to an _arbitrary_ CS lab machine remotely over SSH by running the following from a terminal on your
+      machine:

       (Replace "username" with your BYU CS username -- not your BYU NetID)

       ```bash
       ssh username@schizo.cs.byu.edu
       ```
       or simply:
       ```bash
       ssh username@schizo
       ```
       (There is some magic that automatically adds the "cs.byu.edu" suffix if you are on the CS network.)

       You can think of schizo as a load balancer for SSH.
+That is, when you use schizo, you ultimately log on to _some_ CS lab machine.
+Two consecutive connections to schizo might land you on two different lab machines.

-Note that your home directory is shared across all lab machines (using the network file server or NFS), so you can access the files in your home directory no matter which lab machine you log in to.
+      Note that your home directory is shared across all lab machines (using the network file server or NFS), so you can access the files in your home directory no matter which lab machine you log on to.

-    Alternatively, you can access *individual* CS machines remotely over SSH by running the following:
+    - *Specific Lab Machine.*  A list of CS lab machines can be found [here](https://support.cs.byu.edu/KB/View/81187473).
+You can log on to a _specific_ CS machine remotely over SSH by running the following:

       (Replace "username" with your BYU CS username -- not your BYU NetID.
       Also, replace "hostname" with the name of the machine to which you are logging on.
-    For example: "florida", "idaho", or "alabama".)
+For example: "florida".)

       ```bash
       ssh username@hostname
       ```

     In addition to remote terminal access with the `ssh` command, you can also use `scp` (for copying files securely) and VS Code with the SSH Remote extension.

+    For example:

+    ```bash
+    scp some/src/folder/myfile.txt shizo:some/dest/folder
+    ```